nasserhaji/MultiSigWallet/README.md

 # Smart Contract for a Multi-Signature Wallet & Token Wallet
+This smart contract program defines a multi-signature wallet that requires multiple signatures to access the funds.
+It can be used as a secure way to manage assets that require more than one person's approval for transactions.

 ## Overview
 This smart contract program defines a multi-signature wallet that requires multiple signatures to access the funds.
 It can be used as a secure way to manage assets that require more than one person's approval for transactions.
 This smart contract is designed to create a wallet for storing ERC20 tokens.
 It allows users to add new tokens to their wallet, view their token balances, and transfer tokens to other addresses.